IRATI/stack/README.md

 ###### 3.2.2.4.5 RMT policy: Random Early Detection (RED)
 This policy extends the RMT default policy by marking queued PDUs with the ECN flag according to the Random Early Detection (RED) algorithm.
+This policy marks probabilistically PDUs with the ECN flag according to the configured thresholds.

    * **Policy name**: red-ps.
    * **Policy version**: 1.